claceio/docs/content/docs/App/Overview.md

 Clace supports deploying any type of app, in any language/framework, using containerized apps.
 Apps can also be built where the backend API is in the container but the UI is built using Clace.
 Clace UI applications implement a [Hypermedia driven approach](https://hypermedia.systems/hypermedia-reintroduction/) for developing web applications.
 Applications return HTML fragments as API response using [Go html templates](https://pkg.go.dev/html/template).
 The UI uses HTML enhanced with hypermedia controls using the [HTMX library](https://htmx.org/) to implement user interactions.

 The backend API routes and dependencies like CSS library, JavaScript modules etc are configured using [Starlark](https://github.com/google/starlark-go/blob/master/doc/spec.md) configuration.
 Any custom API handling required is implemented in handler functions also written in Starlark.
-Starlark is a subset of python, optimized for application configuration usecases.
+Starlark is a subset of python, optimized for application configuration use-cases.

 ## App Types

 Clace apps can be of three types:

+- **Containerized apps**: The whole app is implemented in a container, Clace proxies the container results.
+This uses the container and proxy plugins.
+No Starlark code is required for this.
 - **Starlark apps**: These use the Clace plugins to implement the whole app.
 No containers are required for such apps.
-- **Containerized apps**: The whole app is implemented in a container, Clace proxies the container results.
-This uses the container and proxy plugins.
 - **Hybrid apps**: The backend APIs are implemented in a container.
 Clace is used to implement the Hypermedia based UI using Starlark handlers.
 This uses the http plugin to talk to the backend API and the container plugin to configure the backend.

+This section of the docs covers Starlark and Hybrid apps.
+For a containerized app, the `--spec` definition includes all the app definition.
+There is no need to do any custom Starlark config for a regular containerized app.

 ## Structure